pingcap/docs/QUICKSTART.md

 ### Create, authorize, and delete a user

-- To create a user , use the `CREATE USER` statement.
+- To create a user, use the `CREATE USER` statement.
 The following example creates a user named `tiuser` with the password `123456`:

     ```sql
     CREATE USER 'tiuser'@'localhost' IDENTIFIED BY '123456';